 This page contains affiliate links: if you buy something we'll earn a small commission at no cost to you.

-Our popular e-cookbook will teach you to bake incredible bread that wows your friends and family!
-Includes step-by-step videos and access to our Facebook Community.
+Our popular online course will teach you to bake incredible bread that wows your friends and family!
+Includes step-by-step videos for recipes from yeast breads all the way to sourdough!

 Ovens are notoriously unreliable - we've had ovens that are off by as much as 30 degrees in one direction!
 Use an oven thermometer to double-check the accuracy of your oven and, if it's off, adjust accordingly.

 It's tempting to rip into your bread right away, but letting it cool properly will preserve the crumb so it looks and tastes better.
 Put just-baked bread on a wire cooling rack to speed the cooling process!

 5 ½-quart Round French (Dutch) Oven.
 Enameled surface is easy to clean and comes in a TON of color choices - check the Le Creuset website directly for the most complete list of current colors!
 Comes with a plastic knob (heat-safe to 500 degrees F, though some people prefer to buy a metal replacement knob for about $20).

 6-quart Enameled Cast Iron Dutch Oven.
 Conducts heat evenly and the enamel makes it easy to clean.
 Metal knob rather than plastic.
 They also make non-enameled versions.
 A little big for a single loaf, but good if you'll use it for large soups, etc. A budget-friendly option that holds its own with the more expensive Le Creuset!

 5 ½-quart Cast Iron Round Cocotte.
 Another great, heavy Dutch oven with enameled surfaces.
 Conducts heat evenly, easy to clean, and looks slick on a kitchen counter or stovetop.
 Color choices can be limited on Amazon, but other colors are usually available at different retailers like Food52, Williams Sonoma, and others.